skupperproject/skupper/doc/adr/0006-explicit-resources-for-declaring-service-bindings.md

 The change in model will need to be clearly documented and explained to users, along with the recommended path for migration to this new model.

+The change would also impact existing examples, both under the skupperproject organisation and elsewhere.